Tech-at-DU/React-Redux-Timers-Tutorial/P06-List-Timers/content.md

 Whew, that was a lot, but we've now **built another two React components with JSX syntax,** and also got to see **data/state be passed using the Flux pattern!** Now if only our timers actually...timed anything!
 We'll fix that in the next chapter but first...

+> [challenge]
+>
+> What if we want to delete a timer?
+Add functionality so that we can delete a timer from the list.

 # Now Commit

 >[action]